CCMnet: A Software Package for Network Generation with Congruence Class Models

 \section{Congruence Class Models}

 CCMs formalize the perspective of equivalence classes, which is an implicit framework of many existing network models.
 Rather than beginning with a probability distribution on individual graphs, CCMs start by specifying a probability distribution over congruence classes \citep{goyal2014sampling}.
 A probability distribution on individual networks is then induced by assigning equal probability to all networks within each class.
 This inversion makes explicit the probabilistic assumptions that are only implicit in many network models and provides a unifying framework encompassing both hard- and soft-constraint approaches.
-By specifying distributions at the class level, CCMs can reproduce the behavior of classical network models such as $G(n,p)$, configuration models, SBMs, and ERGMs, while also allowing for more flexible modeling probability distributions.
+By specifying distributions at the class level, CCMs can reproduce the behavior of classical network models such as $G(n,p)$, configuration models, SBMs, and ERGMs with discrete covariates, while also allowing for flexible modeling of the probability distribution on congruence classes.
 In the following subsection, we formalize the CCM framework.